julsemaan/cluster-api-provider-linode/hack/dis/README.md

 # How to use this

+NOTE: This PoC leverages a custom CCM built from here: https://github.com/julsemaan/linode-cloud-controller-manager/tree/feat/multi-vpc

+NOTE: This PoC has a firewall in test-cluster.yaml that has assumptions around which source IP can be used for SSH and deploying in specific DCs.
+Adjust to your needs.

 If using any distributed sites, delete the mutating webhook
 ```
 $ k delete validatingwebhookconfigurations.admissionregistration.k8s.io capl-validating-webhook-configuration